 The function named hold arm still in transit is under the system support arm.
 This is because while the robot is in motion, the arm has to be able to stay in place and not get damaged by any of its surroundings.
 Another function is applying downward force on the end of the arm during mining and this function deals with the support arm and generates a force system.
 This is due to the arm needing to be supported when it is mining so it won’t fracture.
 It also needs to be able to move and generate enough force to be able to mine and move.

 The function uses the arm to lift the rover body up and down under the system support arm and generate force.
 The arm needs to be able to hold up the body and lift it up by using a certain amount of force.
 The last function is rotation along with the full range of motion which is under the system of generating forces.
-The arm needs to be able to generate an appropriate amount of force to be able to move the arm in a range of 270 degrees.
+The arm needs to be able to generate an appropriate amount of force to be able to move the arm.